Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Emmersive/API_Setup.md

 Same setup but swap the endpoints to your local port.

-Change the model and params accordingly to your choice.
+Create an OpenAI provider, input empty API key or whatever you like, and change the model and params to your choice.

 E.g. For Ollama, it opens an OpenAI compatible port: